akash5k/fake-currency-detection/README.md

 ## 	Overview
 The aim of this project is to test the authenticity of Indian currency notes by preparing a system which takes the image of currency bill as input and gives the ﬁnal result by applying various image processing and computer vision techniques and algorithms.
-This currency authentication system has been designed completely using Python language in Jupyter Notebooks. **OpenCV** library has been used for image processing and **Tkinter** library has been used for building the GUI.
+This currency authentication system has been designed completely using Python language in Jupyter Notebooks. **OpenCV** library has been used for image processing and **Tkinter** & **CustomTkinter** library has been used for building the GUI.

 ## Libraries and Tools
 1. OpenCV
 2. Tkinter
+3. CustomTkinter
-3. Numpy
+4. Numpy
-4. Matplotlib
+5. Matplotlib
-5. Jupyter Notebook
+6. Jupyter Notebook

 ## Dataset
 This currency detection currently works only for Indian Currency notes of denomination 500 and 2000.
 The dataset used for this purpose is included in this repository and has been custom- built by collecting necessary images from various sources.
 To know more about dataset refer to the report of this project present in this repository.